 WHY THE "VON HELLENER" GALLERY?

 He finally reached New York in 1819 and eventually ended up in what is now known as Fountain Hill.
-He left the baker's trade to try his hand at weaving, and later stone carving.
 On the censuses we found, he listed himself in 1860, 1870 and 1880 as a farmer, but interestingly, on the 1850 census, he lists himself as an artist.
 He has been described as a gifted watercolorist, and found some success as a sculptor, but with a family to feed he abandoned the artist’s life for the more plebian but better paying work of a marble cutter and farmer.
-We thought it would be fitting to name our gallery after a man who was an artist at heart.
+We thought it was fitting to name our gallery after a man who was an artist at heart.

 Friday, September 8, 6-9pm